xvik/dropwizard-guicey/src/doc/docs/extras/jdbi3.md

     .withTxAnnotations(InTransaction.class, MyCustomTransactional.class);
 ```

-If you need to support transaction configuration with your annotation then:
+If you need to support transaction configuration (level and read only settings) with your annotation then:

 1. Add required properties into annotation itself (see `@InTransaction` as example).
 2. Create implementation of `TxConfigFactory` (see `InTransactionTxConfigFactory` as example)